By Pradeep Pandey · Co-Founder · 22 min read · Updated

 1. SimpleScheduleAI

 SimpleScheduleAI delivers the compliance documentation, overtime tracking, and callout management that small hospitals typically buy SmartLinx to achieve, without the implementation burden or IT dependency.
-The managed service model means the hospital provides a roster and scheduling preferences, and the service handles everything else, including maintenance as staff and policies change.
+The managed service model means the hospital provides a roster and scheduling preferences, the AI builds the schedule, and our scheduling team checks it and handles everything else, including maintenance as staff and policies change.

 Best for: Critical Access Hospitals that are over-invested in SmartLinx relative to their actual scheduling complexity, or that evaluated SmartLinx and chose not to implement it because of cost and implementation time.